Sloth bear of Mysore: First attacks

-The bear began its attacks in the Nagvara Hills, east to the town of Arsikere, 105 miles north-west of Bangalore in Mysore State.
+The bear began its attacks in the Nagvara Hills, east to the town of Arsikere, 167 kilometres north-west of Bangalore in Mysore State.
 It made its home in the numerous boulder strewn hillocks, from whence it would come down to forage in the fields.
 As its boldness increased, it began harassing people in both daylight and night-time hours.

 In typical sloth bear fashion, the animal attacked its victims' faces with its claws and teeth.
 Those who survived its attacks usually lost one or both eyes, some their noses while others had their cheeks bitten through.
 Those who died often had their faces completely torn from their heads.
 At least three of the victims had been partially eaten.

 First hunt for the bear

-The bear's depredations first came to the attention of Kenneth Anderson when an aged Muslim friend of his named Alam Bux sent him a postcard, urgently asking him to come to his home, a shrine situated between Arsikere and Shimoga.
+The bear's attacks first came to the attention of Kenneth Anderson when a friend of his named Alam Bux sent him a postcard, urgently asking him to come to his home, a shrine situated between Arsikere and Shimoga.
 Bux's 22-year-old son had been fatally mauled by the bear at 9:00 p.m., having unintentionally disturbed it while it was feeding on fallen figs.

 Anticipating an easy hunt, Anderson did not come prepared for a long trip, having brought with him for the hunt just an electric torch, a .405 Winchester rifle, and a single change of clothes.
 Arriving at the shrine early in the evening, Anderson planned to wait until darkness to shoot the bear.
-Starting his search near fig trees, Anderson walked for a mile and a half without spotting the bear.
+Starting his search near fig trees, Anderson walked for 2.5 kilometres without spotting the bear.
 He then unsuccessfully searched groundnut fields before finally returning to the shrine.
 Anderson made two subsequent tours during the course of the night, both of which proved unsuccessful.
 At noon the next day, Anderson was taken to the mouth of what was thought to be the bear's cave.
 After throwing stones into the crevice with no results, Anderson returned to Bangalore, asking Bux to inform him by telegram should the bear attack again.